bentles/Send/LearningMono/Ideas.md

 ﻿IDEAS:

+- multiple exits or puzzles that teach concepts to be used in later puzzles
+- multi placement could be fun
+- toggle observer jumping could be fun??

 - design by contract
 	- put asserts wherever i have made assumptions
 -``` // TODO: something like this for later